 The shifting landscape of gender seems to be one of the defining social issues of our time.
-In many developed markets, there’s signs of increased respect and understanding of people reporting a non-binary gender identity, and more and more people reporting that they no longer adhere to traditional concepts of gender.
+In many developed markets, there are signs of increased respect and understanding of people reporting a non-binary gender identity, and more and more people reporting that they no longer adhere to traditional concepts of gender.
 Gender norms are shifting, and society along with it.

 A million Americans are now thought to identify as nonbinary.
 Several high-profile celebrities are advocating their own gender fluidity, which has helped drive uptake of the they/them pronoun in public discourse.

 Some brands, including Facebook and big banks, have taken steps to accommodate different genders and pronouns.
-There have also been moves at administrative levels to improve the way gender identity is formalised, such as the UK’s decision to make it cheaper to change your legal gender, although there’s still quite some way to go on this in most countries.
+There have also been moves at administrative levels to improve the way gender identity is formalized, such as the UK’s decision to make it cheaper to change your legal gender, although there’s still quite some way to go on this in most countries.

 There’s evidence that younger generations are particularly open to the idea of non-binary gender identities.
 Half of very young consumers – those in their teens and early twenties – agree that traditional gender roles and binary gender labels are outdated.